vaibhavgupta03/my-project/README.md

 npm run build
 ```
 ## Deployment
-1. o deploy this website using Netlify:
+- Deploy this website using Netlify:

 - Build the project:
 npm run build